SebastianTroy/EoBE/README.md

 TODO
 -----
+ - Need to display some properties about the sim in another tab on the inspector side
+ - - Requires moving the Entity stuff into its own designer-widget class
  - Need to refactor Swimmer into Trilobyte
  - Need to move QuadTree into utility, which will require some simple base class for entity to extend
- - - Then particle can also extend entity, (FeedDispenser could also be a particle?)
+ - - Then particle can also extend new base class, (FeedDispenser could also be a particle?)
  - More GUI controlls
  - More niches
  - - More hazards